 Firefighter union hits out after London tragedy criticism

-LONDON: Britain's main firefighters union on Wednesday (Oct 30) hit back after an official report into a London high-rise blaze that killed 72 criticised the emergency response to the disaster.
+LONDON: Britain's main firefighters union hit back on Wednesday (Oct 30) at a critical official report into a London high-rise blaze that killed 72 people, echoing calls from families of the victims for more focus on shoddy building regulations.

 An inquiry into the 2017 inferno at Grenfell Tower said highly combustible cladding fixed to the 24-storey block was the "principal reason" the fire spread so quickly.

-But it also accused London Fire Brigade of "systemic failings" in its response, in particular its advice to residents to stay in their flats rather than try to escape.
+But it also accused the London Fire Brigade (LFB) of "systemic failings" in its response, in particular its decision to advise residents to remain in their flats.

 READ: London fire service criticised in Grenfell Tower report: UK media

-"More lives could have been saved" had residents been ordered to evacuate the building, said Martin Moore-Bick, who led the inquiry.
+"More lives could have been saved" if residents had been ordered to evacuate the building, said Martin Moore-Bick, a retired judge who led the inquiry.

 "The true culprits of the fire are those who wrapped the building in flammable cladding, who gutted the UK's fire safety regime, who ignored warnings from previous fires, and who did not hear the pleas of a community worried for their safety," he added.

-The fire on Jun 14, 2017 was visible across the British capital and caused widespread shock and outrage.

-A public inquiry began in May 2018.
-Findings from its first phase are contained in a nearly 1,000-page report.
+"We must ensure that the failures identified by the inquiry are corrected," he said, opening a debate after a minute's silence in the House of Commons.

+Victim support groups and community campaigners gave the report a mixed reception.

-One support group for survivors and families of those who died, Grenfell United, said the conclusions "give us some confidence that our journey towards truth has finally begun".
+Grenfell United said the conclusions "give us some confidence that our journey towards truth has finally begun".

-But another, Justice4Grenfell, suggested blame was being shifted to firefighters in order to get "those most accountable, government and private companies, off the hook".
+But another group, Justice4Grenfell, suggested blame was being shifted to firefighters in order to get "those most accountable, government and private companies, off the hook".

+Campaigners from that group drove three vehicles through west London with billboard adverts denouncing the fact that the government has no legal obligation to adopt the report's recommendations.

+"If I can't see it now in place, I have no faith in any of them," said local resident Tarek Gotti, who drove one of the vans.
+He was one of the first to respond to the fire that night.

 'COURAGE AND BRAVERY'